Architecture, Design & Construction Industries

 Establishing Thought Leadership

-Projects in the architecture, design and construction industry can often take years to complete, and a long-term strategy for building and maintaining awareness is key.
+Projects in the architecture, design and construction industries can often take years to complete, and a long-term strategy for building and maintaining awareness is key.
 THO knows how to create and utilize a multi-tiered strategy to keep momentum going for your business and brand when the project is generating little or no news.

 Consider for example THO’s program to help a well-known, national architecture firm maintain its high visibility in the industry.
-We began by hand selecting a group of company leaders and providing them with media training.
+We began by hand selecting a group of company leaders and provided them with media training.
 We then worked with them to hone their best and most insightful opinions about the industry and the work underway, and we executed a media plan to include coverage in some of the biggest regional and national media outlets and well-respected trade publications.
-In the first six months of the campaign, we maximized their coverage in the media, and we then leveraged those stories in a social media campaign that increased our client’s visibility even more.
+In the first six months of the campaign, we maximized their coverage in the media, and then leveraged those stories in a social media campaign that increased our client’s visibility even more.

 This approach allowed this company to do more with less, and maximize the results within their budget.

-Make It Personal:
+Make It Personal

-Trend Watchers:
+Trend Watchers

 Tapping Into the Right Media

-The universe of media outlets devoted to architecture, design and construction companies is small, but these types of companies have myriad opportunities provided they know where to look.
-Our long experience representing these types of clients means that at THO we know the reporters with particular interests in subjects like sustainability and how technology is changing lifestyles.
-We are able to adapt messages that might seem industry specific to larger audiences and achieve placements that elude other PR firms.
-At the same time, our familiarity with reporters as their coverage evolves informs our strategy.
-It gives us the edge so we know how to position stories for maximum coverage.
+Our many years of representing these types of clients mean that we know exactly who to reach out to.
+More importantly, we can adapt industry-specific messages to larger audiences and achieve high-impact placements that elude other PR firms.
+At the same time, our familiarity with reporters as their coverage evolves informs our strategy, giving us a leading edge to position stories for maximum coverage.

 Artistic Pursuits